microsoft/DeepSpeed/docs/_tutorials/moe-inference-tutorial.md

 ```

 In order to show the performance scaling of DeepSpeed-MoE inference with increasing number of GPUs, we consider a 52B model architecture with 128 experts and 1.3B dense model using the parameters shown in the script above.
 In this example, we set tensor-slicing degree to one since the non-expert part of the model is relatively small (805M parameters).
 We use the last flag, `ds-inference`, to switch between DeepSpeed-MoE and PyTorch implementations.

+For the DeepSpeed-MoE inference, we use two versions: 1) Generic, based on the current open-source version which includes the support of flexible parallelism and the PR-MoE optimization , and 2) Specialized, the most optimized version of DeepSpeed-MoE inference system that includes special kernels for running the MoE part of the inference.
+We plan to release these optimizations soon in the staged release as mentioned in the [blog post]({{ site.press_release_v6 }}).

 Figure 1 shows the inference performance of three different configuration, PyTorch, DeepSpeed-MoE (Generic), and DeepSpeed-MoE (Specialized), running on 8, 16, and 32 GPUs.
 Compared to PyTorch, DeepSpeed-MoE obtains significantly higher performance benefit as we increased the number of GPUs.
 By using the generic DeepSpeed-MoE inference, we can get between 24% to 60% performance improvement over PyTorch.
 Additionally, by enabling the full features of DeepSpeed-MoE inference, such as communication optimization and MoE customized kernels, the performance speedup gets boosted (2x – 3.2x).